 Click below to download the monthly menu

-To sign up for MySchoolMoney you will need to go to https://www.myschoolmoney.com/Default.aspx and use your child's student ID to register.
+Click here to sign up for K12 Payment Center.
+You will use your child's student ID to register.
 If you do not have your child's student ID, please call his/her school to get that information.

 Follow the link to complete a Free and Reduced Meal Application which will help your child/children receive nutritious school meals for free or at a reduced price.
 All households may apply for free and reduced meals at any time during the school year.
 If you have not applied or if you have had a change in your household income, we encourage you to complete an application.

 All restaurants and food service establishments are required to post their most recent DHEC rating signs at their facility.
 Listed below are the ratings for the LECC/LES Cafeteria and LMS/LHS Cafeteria.
 Visit DHEC's website to search the ratings for food service establishments.

 Latta Early Childhood/Latta Elementary Cafeteria - Grade 98

 Latta Middle School/Latta High School Cafeteria - Grade 99

 The U.S. Department of Agriculture (USDA) prohibits Discrimination against its customers, employees, and applicants for employment on the basis of race, color, national origin, age, disability, sex, gender identity, religion, reprisal, and where applicable, political beliefs, marital status, familial or parental status, sexual orientation, or if all or part of an individual's income is derived from any public assistance program, or protected genetic information in employment or in any program or activity conducted or funded by the Department.
 (Not all prohibited bases will apply to all programs and/or employment activities.)